-Phase 2: Create a community water management plan
+Phase 2: Create a Collaborative water management plan

-A CWM plan summarizes the watershed, hydrologic, and fisheries conditions and helps guide development and implementation of management actions and projects.
+A CWM plan summarizes the watershed, hydrologic, and fisheries conditions, flow objectives and restoration goals, and helps guide development and implementation of management actions and projects.
 While the planning effort might identify initial projects, the plan is not intended to be prescriptive at the outset.
 Rather, it should create the enabling conditions for ongoing collaboration and be adaptive to new information and increased participation by current and future residents.
 A plan lays the foundation for achieving the streamflow goals that are collectively identified, but it may take many years to achieve, especially for larger watersheds with many residents.